 Surf Life Saving NT's Search and Rescue team (SAR team) began in 2006, originally called the SLSNT Support Service, with the launch of two Rescue Water Craft (RWC) operating on Darwin Estuary beaches.
 In 2007, the SAR team extended to the Gove area with a third RWC based at the Gove Peninsula SLSC.

-In 2016, the SAR team, utilising Westpac Rescue 1, provides a 24/7 marine Search & Rescue service capable of covering a much greater portion of coastline that what our clubs alone can respond to.
+Today, the SAR team, utilising Lifesaver 1, provides a 24/7 marine Search & Rescue service capable of covering a much greater portion of coastline that what our clubs alone can respond to.
 History shows that coastal drownings in the NT occur away from patrolled beaches and outside the regular patrol season so an ORB ensures SLSNT is rescue ready throughout the year.

 All SAR team members are elite lifesavers with marine qualifications and advanced first aid and resuscitation training.
 Many have also completed advanced rescue training including underwater techniques.